-Compassionately YOURS, we are your pathway to becoming a pharmacy technician.
+Compassionately YOURS, HACC is your pathway to becoming a pharmacy technician.
 If you have an interest in helping patients with prescriptions and describe yourself as detail-oriented and a team player, this may be a good fit.
-Let us help you pursue your goal in this seven-month program
+Let us help you pursue your goal in this six-month program

 A pharmacy technician performs various duties under direct supervision of a pharmacist.
 You may: